Ernie Clement: Oakland Athletics

 Clement was claimed off waivers by the Oakland Athletics on September 23, 2022.
-He appeared in 6 games for Oakland, going 1-for-18 with a double.
+He appeared in six games for Oakland, going 1-for-18 (.056) with a double.

 On December 13, Clement was designated for assignment following the signings of Aledmys Díaz and Jace Peterson.
-He cleared waivers and was sent outright to the Triple-A Las Vegas Aviators on December 16.
+He cleared waivers and was sent outright to the Triple-A Las Vegas Aviators on December 16, but never played for them.
 Clement was released by the Athletics on March 12, 2023.